 During days full of busy lesson plans, grading papers and administrative tasks, squeezing in even 30 minutes of time devoted to fitness can be difficult, for even the most organized educator.
 But finding the time to squeeze in some exercise each day is highly integral for both the mind and the body.
+Here are some fitness tips and suggestions on how teachers can adopt a fitness program, both in and outside of the classroom.

 Go for a Walk